cman81/family-to-do/KANBAN.md

 - In the task list, derive group name from the database instead of URL query parameters
 - Make "Today" smart list
 - On the task list, indicate which tasks are repeating
+- Add a refresh button to the task list
+- Rework current lists to have 1 default category.
+Put all tasks in that category
+- Render a task category